europace/kex-market-engine-api/README.md

 #### Request

-Services that implement the API expect a POST-request with a JSON-document as request-body.
+Services that implement the API expect a POST request with a JSON document as request body.

 During the offer calculation, it is already ensured that the application data is complete.
-Notwithstanding this, the service must be able to deal with missing data.
+Nevertheless, the service must be able to deal with missing data.
 This should not lead to a technical error.

 #### Response